The NANOGrav 12.5-Year Data Set: Monitoring Interstellar Scattering Delays: Discussion

 where $N$ is the number of measurements, $\overline{x}$ is the weighted average of the measurements, $x(t)$ is the measurement at time $t$, and $\sigma^2(t)$ is the measurement variance at time $t$.
 In the case of the fluxes, $x(t)$ and $\overline{x}$ in Equation \ref{red_chi} represent the flux density as a function of time and the weighted average of the flux density, respectively.
 We list these values in Table \ref{table_chi}.

 While there may visually be correlations between scattering delay and DM or flux, these correlations do not appear linear.
-For this reason, in addition to examining linear correlations using the Pearson correlation coefficient (Equation \ref{pearson}), as well as general correlations using the Spearman correlation coefficient,
+For this reason, in addition to examining linear correlations using the Pearson correlation coefficient (Equation \ref{pearson}), we examine general correlations using the Spearman correlation coefficient,

 where rg($y_i$) and rg($x_i$) are the ranks of the $i^{\textrm{th}}$ values of $y$ and $x$, respectively, and $N$ is the number of data points being used.
-The rank of a value is defined by its size relative other quantities in a shared data set, with the smallest value having a rank of one, the second smallest value having a rank of two, and so on.
+The rank of a value is defined by its size relative to other quantities in a shared data set, with the smallest value having a rank of one, the second smallest value having a rank of two, and so on.

-While the evidence for linear correlations between the flux density variability and both $\tau_{\textrm{d}}$ and DM is rather weak, with Pearson coefficients of $-0.18$ and $-$0.35, respectively, there was moderate evidence for general correlations, with Spearman coefficients of $-$0.64 and $-$0.54, respectively.
-These results are shown in Figures \ref{tau_chi_flux_corr} and \ref{chi_flux_dm_corr}, respectively.
-This indicates that flux density variability decreases as $\tau_{\textrm{d}}$ and DM increase, likely due to the higher number of scintles at larger DMs.

-We expect that the flux density distributions in Figure \ref{dmx_plots_3} should be exponential at low DMs and small scattering delays and Gaussian at higher DMs and scattering delays \citep{scheuer, hesse} as we transition from small to large numbers of scintles.
-Indeed, most of the pulsars analyzed have low DMs and show exponential flux distributions.
-Pulsars with high DM and high scattering, such as PSRs J0340$+$4130, J0613--0200, and B1937$+$21, all exhibit Gaussian flux density distributions.

 We also examined the variability of scattering delays as a function of time by performing a reduced $\chi^2$ analysis using the combined scattering delays from this paper and \cite{Levin_Scat}, with $x(t)$ and $\overline{x}$ in Equation \ref{red_chi} representing the scattering delays as a function of time and the weighted average of the scattering delays, respectively.
 The results are shown in Table \ref{table_chi}.